Tach-Ignite/tira-web/docs/quickstart-local.md

 ## Install Dependencies

 - Install dependencies: `$ pnpm install --frozen-lockfile`.
 This will install all the dependencies required for the project.
-  TODO link to the list of main packages readme file.

 ## Setup Local Environment Variables